robertdfrench/ifuncd-up/README.md

 Excuse me this blog was *unguided*.
 I did all of these shenanigans myself!
 No one tricked me into being this stupid.

-> IFUNC should be implemented by software itself,
+> IFUNC should be implemented by [the client] software itself,

-@CountWSS I appreciate you comrade, thanks for showing up.
+@CountWSS 💯 hell yeah

 > a series of blatant process failures **from Github maintainer** through ...